The Tom Johnson Lectureship presents Justice Neil Gorsuch

 Seating is limited, and tickets are required for entry.
 We will update this page once all tickets have been claimed.

-1. PUBLIC: We will have a limited supply of free tickets available to the public at the front desk of the LBJ Presidential Library (2313 Red River St.) beginning at 9 a.m. on Thursday, Sept.
-5. A line may form earlier.
+Free tickets are available for pick up at the front desk of the LBJ Presidential Library (2313 Red River St.).
 Tickets will be available every day from 9 a.m.-5 p.m. while supplies last.
 Limit two per person.

 2. UT STUDENTS, STAFF, AND FACULTY: A limited number of free tickets are available with a UT student, staff, or faculty ID at the Student Activities Center (SAC) ticket office located on the main floor beginning at 7:30 a.m. on Thursday, Sept.
 5. Limit one per ID.